Huvudinnehåll

 Our research areas give focus and in-depth knowledge

-The six research areas focus around questions that bring great benefit to both SMHI's operations and society at large:
+The five research areas focus around questions that bring great benefit to SMHI's operations and society at large:

 Sjö i Sarek med låglänt vegetation och höga, kala berg omkring, disigt väder.